EnriqueWood/light-nvr/readme.md

 A lightweight NVR solution for managing multiple camera streams using mpv on Linux.
 Built for efficiency and ease of use.
 The software is specifically designed to be lightweight and optimized for Linux.

+## ⚠️ Note: Layout support is X11 only (for now)

+The layout functionality (`layout.sh` and `LAYOUT` config) requires X11 and will not work on Wayland.
+Streams will still work on Wayland, but you'll need to position windows manually.

+**Wayland support is being developed on the `wayland-support` branch for testing.**

 ## Features

 - **Custom layouts** - Save and restore window positions for your camera streams